Published June 28, 2023

 End Class

 .
-Inside the constructor of the validator class, we use the RuleFor
+Inside the constructor of the validator class, the RuleFor

-method to define validation rules for each property of the InvoiceContent
+method defines validation rules for each property of the InvoiceContent

 class.

-to define a new rule that the customer name should not be empty.
-We chain the NotEmpty
+can define a new rule that the customer name should not be empty.
+Fluent Validation also can chain the NotEmpty

 method to specify this validation rule.
 Similarly, we define validation rules for the address and invoice items properties.

-method to iterate over each item in the InvoiceItems
+method is used to iterate over each item in the InvoiceItems

 list and apply a validator called InvoiceItemValidator